letmeentertainyou/IceBrakes/docs/README.txt

 what if a linter could tell you when you break immutability?

-It's true that python has things like tuples and frozen data classes which cannot be modifed; the value of any variable in python can be freely assigned.
+It's true that python has things like tuples and frozen data classes which cannot be modified; the value of any variable in python can be freely assigned.
 Consider the following python code.

     x = (1, 2, 3)   # this is a tuple